Airshow - Cathay seen front-runner to ease A350 drought

 Airbus and Cathay Pacific declined to comment.

-Due in service from 2014, the A350 is Airbus's response to the Boeing 787 Dreamliner, the first in a new generation of lightweight carbon-composite jets designed to consume less fuel.

-Spanning two categories, it also challenges the older 777 which leads the market for large-capacity long-range twinjets.

-Airbus has started building the first A350-900 test aircraft and has a total of 548 of the A350 family aircraft on order.
+Airbus is building the first A350-900 test aircraft and has a total of 548 of the three variants of long-distance twinjet on order.
+Of these 62 are for the A350-1000.

-Some Middle East airlines have complained about its range and payload capacity, prompting Airbus and engine maker Rolls-Royce (RR.L) to bolster the engine design and relaunch the aircraft at the Paris Air Show last year.
+Some Middle East airlines have complained about the range of this largest variant, prompting Airbus and engine maker Rolls-Royce (RR.L) to bolster the engine design and relaunch the aircraft at the Paris Air Show last year.

 Airbus attributes slow sales of the A350-1000 to the lack of availability before late in this decade, but Boeing continues to post strong sales of the 777 which had a record year in 2011.